 Interviews:

-All eligible applicants are invited to an interview.
+ll eligible applicants are invited to an interview.
 The panel consists of the Primaria, the Vice-Primaria, the Critical Engagement HK and the Head Mentor.
 Training:

 The Senior Committee HK can at her discretion set aside a day for training.
 It is not compulsory for the Vice-Primaria to organise this training event as all committee members will receive training at the annual Silene PSO Leadership Camp.